SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Robustness and Diagnostic Analysis

-We define out-of-domain strictly as a range shift in the input grid.
-If a model is trained on inputs sampled from [-5,5] along each axis, OOD tests use the non-overlapping exterior bands $[-10,-5]\cup[5,10]$.
-This isolates extrapolation from interpolation: models must generalize learned structure beyond training support, not merely reproduce local behavior.
-Evaluation is conducted directly in object space, using both symbolic and geometric metrics, ensuring that performance gains stem from genuine extrapolative competence rather than token-level memorization.
+We define out-of-domain samples strictly as a controlled range shift in the input domain.
+If a model is fitted on inputs sampled from [-5,5] along each axis, OOD tests use the non-overlapping exterior bands $[-10,-5]\cup[5,10]$.
+This isolates extrapolation from interpolation: models must extend learned structure beyond the training support rather than reproduce local trends.
+Evaluation is conducted directly in object space, using both symbolic and geometric metrics, ensuring that performance differences reflect genuine extrapolative structure preservation rather than memorized symbolic fragments.

+As shown in Figure \ref{fig:grid4}, this range-shift protocol induces a consistent generalization gap: methods that perform strongly in-domain frequently degrade substantially under range extrapolation, indicating that many discovered expressions behave as accurate local interpolants in $[-5,5]$ but fail to preserve correct functional behavior outside the training support.
+This degradation is particularly pronounced when extrapolation alters the dominant growth behavior of the expression (e.g., growth rates, asymptotes, or oscillatory behavior), where small structural or coefficient errors can rapidly amplify and translate into large geometric deviations.

+We also observe that the gap is not uniform between metrics.
+Although Chamfer distances reflect average surface alignment, Hausdorff distances are driven by worst-case discrepancies.
+Thus, disproportionately larger OOD increases in Hausdorff relative to Chamfer indicate that extrapolation failures often arise from localized structural breakdowns rather than uniform global drift.
+Finally, differences between explicit and implicit equations provide an additional diagnostic signal: extrapolation in the explicit forms can be brittle when the recovered functional mapping has unstable out-of-range behavior, whereas implicit forms can sometimes preserve portions of the geometry even when the recovered algebraic form is imperfect.